-PH 3999 Independent Study in Management, Policy and Community Health 1-9 credits
+PH 3999 Independent Study in Management, Policy and Community Health

 A plan of study is determined for each participating student and supervised by a member of the MPACH faculty.
 This course may be repeated for credit.
 All independent study courses are required to have learning objectives and an outline of learning activities.